simeononsecurity/simeononsecurity.ch/content/articles/ten-essential-password-security-guidelines-to-follow/index.en.md

 There are several common pitfalls that you should avoid when recovering your password.
 One of the most common pitfalls is providing personal information to **unverified sites** or clicking on links in unidentified emails.
 Recovering your password through these methods compromises your password security and exposes you to potential security risks.

 Another common pitfall is using **weak security questions or answers**.
 If a hacker can easily guess your security question or answer, they can easily gain access to your account.
-Therefore, it's important to use strong security questions and answers that are not easily guessable.
+Therefore, it's important to use strong security questions and answers that aren't easily guessable.

 Wrapping up, password recovery is an essential process that must be executed with care.
 By following the tips outlined above, you can safeguard your password recovery options and keep your digital identity safe and secure.